mariosergio-portfolio/.github/profile/README.md

 - ✉️ Email: [mariosergio30@gmail.com](mailto:mariosergio30@gmail.com)

 ---
-Note: All the case studies bellow can be easy tried through the UI client https://github.com/mariosergio-portfolio/portfolio-frontend
+To try the case studies below, use the UI client available in the frontend repository: https://github.com/mariosergio-portfolio/portfolio-frontend

 ---